J-Cancelliere/aoc_2023/README.md

 <strong>Day 2</strong>: Early morning cubes
 </summary>
 <p></p>
-<p><strong>Part 1:</strong> I'm up early today (like, really early).
+<p><strong>⭐ Part 1:</strong> I'm up early today (like, really early).
 Early enough to start today's puzzle as soon as it's released.
 Let's do this!
 After reading the instructions and peeking at the input data, I breath a sigh of relief.
 This is looking a bit easier compared to yesterday's wonky-words-number-nonsense. </p>
 <p>I write my tests and my code.
 I'm using a dictionary to map the colors to the limits provided in the instructions, and I parse the input data into lists.
 I go over each list and compare the values with the mapped limits and calcualte the count of possible games.
 Everything looks good and I submit my answer... oh dear, I've already failed my first submission.</p>
 <p>I take another look at the instructions.
 Whoops!
 I've calculated the <em>count of games</em>, but the puzzle instruction is asking for the <em>sum of the game IDs</em> (sigh).
 I'm up too early and am too tired; I didn't read through all the instructions...
 After some reworking of my dictionary keys (*cough* and my unit tests *cough*), my second submission is successful.
 Phew!</p>
-<p><strong>Part 2:</strong> Finding the lowest possible values in the games for each color is easy enough to solve (after <em>triple checking</em> the instructions for part 2).
+<p><strong>⭐ Part 2:</strong> Finding the lowest possible values in the games for each color is easy enough to solve (after <em>triple checking</em> the instructions for part 2).
 I set about finding the highest value in my lists from part 1.
 Once I have a dicitonary for each color containing the numbers, I code another function to multiply the three numbers together.
 I apply these functions to the entire input list and sum the products.
 Success!</p>
 <p>Day 2 is done and dusted.
 What did I learn today? <strong>Read the instructions</strong>!
 And maybe have a coffee before trying to start coding at 5:00 AM.
 Also, don't forget to <strong>read the instructions</strong>!</p>
 </details>